How to Tell if Ruby is Real – Practical Tips and Tests

 Natural Oval Cut Ruby Ring

-Oval Cut Natural Ruby Ring by BGSFine Jewelry.
+Oval Cut Natural Ruby Ring.
 See it here.

-A natural ruby is one that has been formed by natural geological processes, over millions of years.
-They are formed in natural environments and require intense mining processes to extract.
+A natural ruby is one that’s been formed by natural geological processes, over millions of years.
+They’re formed in natural environments and require intense mining processes to extract.

 A natural ruby is made of corundum, the same element that creates sapphires.
 In fact, ruby is the red version of sapphire.
 Its hues are caused by chromium present during the stone’s formation.